Curriculum & Faculty Overviews

 Pupils are encouraged to have a say in the life of the school and to contribute to the wider society, through our active Student Voice and our Leadership Programme activities.

 Careers guidance is built into the Form Time programme and all of our students are able to gain experience of the world of work through careers events, visits and a variety of workshops.
 Some form of work experience and/or work shadowing is offered to all students in Years 8 and 10.
-We have two external Careers Advisors and a growing number of partnerships with local colleges, businesses and other organisations, such as the Norwich School, Nexus Engineering, the UEA and Access to Music.
+We have an external Careers Advisor and a growing number of partnerships with local colleges, businesses and other organisations, such as Nexus Engineering, the UEA and Access to Music.

 All students will also participate in Project Based Learning during the academic year.
 This involves students designing, planning and carrying out projects which capitalise on what has been learnt in class but which also have validity in the “real” world.
 Through such projects we hope to develop further the important skills of enterprise, communication, collaboration, problem-solving, resilience and time management.